rancher-sandbox/cos-toolkit-docs/content/en/docs/_index.md

 cOS is a toolkit which allows container images to be bootable in VMs, baremetals, embedded devices, and much more.

-cOS allows to create meta-Linux derivatives which are configured throuought cloud-init configuration files and are immutable by default.
+cOS allows to create meta-Linux derivatives which are configured throughout cloud-init configuration files and are immutable by default.

-cOS and derivatives shares a common featureset, can be upgraded in a OTA-alike style, and upgrades are delivered with standard container registries.
+cOS and derivatives shares a common feature set, can be upgraded in a OTA-alike style, and upgrades are delivered with standard container registries.

 cOS comes also with vanilla images that can be used to boot directly container images built with the toolkit.